dnmfarrell/berrybrew/doc/Berrybrew API.md

 Fetches the list of currently installed Perl instances, and returns a list of objects.

 Removes the Perl instance corresponding to the name sent in.

+#### PerlOp.PerlOrphansFind

+    internal List<string> PerlOrphansFind()

+        returns:    List of the names of orphaned Perl installs found

+Gathers a list of directory names in the Perl installation directory, that don't have any association or registration with `berrybrew`.

 #### PerlOp.PerlRegisterCustomInstall